Menu

 Museum collections

-The Natural History Museum in London has around 10 million insect specimens in its collections, dating back to the late 1700s.
-These include the famous Hughes Bomans collection of stag beetles.
+The Natural History Museum in London has around 10 million insect specimens in its collections, dating back to the late 1700s, including the collection of 32,000 stag beetles that belonged to the famous Belgian entomologist, Hugues Bomans.
 The collections contain information about where and when specimens were collected, and this has never been analysed for stag beetles.

 Freya is extracting and interpreting this historical data and comparing it with recent Great Stag Hunt records to look at how stag beetle range might have changed and to identify possible causes such as habitat loss and climate change.